Entry requirements

 Supported Transition

-• weekly Peer-to-Peer mentoring through year one of study to support their skills development and aid transition to university
+- weekly peer-to-peer mentoring through year one of study to support skills development and aid transition to university

-• continued support through to graduation from Admissions contact person
+- continued support through to graduation from an Admissions contact person

-• opportunties to attend workshops and events specifically designed to for our supported pathways students.
+- opportunties to attend workshops and events specifically designed for supported pathways students

 At the end of the second year, if students have met all academic requirements for their chosen Honours route, they will progress to junior Honours (typically the third year of a four-year Honours course).
 Students who have not met the requirements will progress as per current Senate Regulations for progression.